manpen/hypergen/README.md

 # Running the Experiments
 In order to compare HyperGen, NkGen and NkGenOpt you can run our invokation script.
-The analsys scripts require Python3 and a couple of modules.
+The analysis scripts require Python3 and a couple of modules.
 On Ubuntu they may be installed using the following command:

 ```